waluskk/cookbook-group-g/recipes/Milk with honey.md

 ## Ingredients

+1. Milk - 1 cup,
-Milk, honey
+2. honey - 1ts

 ## How to?

+1. Heat the milk in a pot
+2. pour milk to the cup
+3. add honey
-Heat the milk, pour milk to the cup, add honey, mix with a spoon
+4. mix with a spoon
+5. enjoy